Fishing Industry in Canada: By the Numbers

 Fishing-Related Employment Across Canada

-Employment in harvesting processing and aquaculture are found across the country except for Alberta and the Yukon.
+Employment in harvesting processing and aquaculture is found across the country except for Alberta, Nunavut and the Yukon.

 It’s surprising to see how many jobs the fishing industry in Canada supports in provinces like Manitoba and Saskatchewan.